Coffee crate lid sign – coffee station

-If you place hardware in authentic spots, your reproductions stand a better chance at passing for the real deal.
+If you place hardware in authentic spots, your reproductions stand a better chance at passing for the real thing.

-S hooks are MUCH cheaper than real hooks!
-In case that matters.
+S-hooks are MUCH cheaper than real hooks too!

-The hinges also give you something to hang the sign with.
+The hinges along the top of the sign also give you something to hang the sign with.

 I love junk that can be anything. 🙂